DrugPilot: LLM-based Parameterized Reasoning Agent for Drug Discovery: Methods

+To optimize the performance of LLM agents in executing drug discovery tasks through tool-calling, we design DrugPilot.
+First, we constructed the TCDD dataset and used it to fine-tune LLMs, aiming to enhance the models’ domain-specific knowledge in drug discovery and their understanding of drug-related tools.
+Second, we propose the parameterized memory pool mechanism to handle large-scale, multimodal data and multi-turn conversations.
+Finally, we propose a feedback-focus mechanism to help LLMs correct common errors when calling drug-related tools and to maintain focus on the original task.

+The DrugPilot framework, depicted in Fig.\ref{fig:framework}a.
+The user’s drug discovery task is first provided as input to the LLM backbones.
+These LLMs will have the reason to make decisions on reading the PMP and calling tools.
+After verification by the Fe-Fo mechanism, the tool calls are executed, and results are returned.
+If errors are detected during verification, feedback is provided to the LLMs through the Fe-Fo mechanism.
+Throughout this process, users can view or update parameters in the PMP at any time to oversee the task execution.
+The LLMs will continuously reason based on the above information until the final answer is produced.

-\section{Tool-Calling Dataset for Drug Discovery}
+\subsection{Tool-Calling Dataset for Drug Discovery}

-LLMs have achieved strong performance in general tool calling tasks, but due to the lack of knowledge of relevant fields \cite{holstein2024bridging}, complex data forms, and the need for batch processing of data \cite{zhu2020big}, LLMs still struggle to correctly infer tool names and parameters of drug discovery tasks.
-To address these challenges, we developed a tool-calling dataset for drug discovery \footnote{\url{https://drive.google.com/file/d/1JthOkIAzuuaajZhgH03e9TfM9KwBHmni/view?usp=sharing.}} (TCDD) to fine-tune and test LLMs.
+LLMs have achieved strong performance in general tool calling tasks, but given the lack of knowledge in relevant fields \cite{holstein2024bridging}, complex data forms, and the need for batch processing of data \cite{zhu2020big}, LLMs still struggle to correctly infer tool names and parameters of drug discovery tasks.
+To address these challenges, we built TCDD, a tool-calling dataset for drug discovery to fine-tune and test LLMs.
 Specifically, TCDD is used to validate the three key capabilities of LLMs: \begin{enumerate} \item Tool selection: comprehending natural language queries of drug discovery tasks and selecting corresponding drug discovery tools; \item Parameter extraction: identifying and extracting required parameters of unique data forms from the context. \item Interaction with PMP: retrieving parameterized data in PMP and saving execution results. \end{enumerate}